Dealing with anti-social behaviour

 Priority will always remain in the protection of the community; solutions to tackling anti-social behaviour often lie within tackling issues from their route cause, rather than an “incident by incident” basis.

-The ASB Team attend on a monthly basis our local tasking meetings, which are represented by a number of agencies including Police, Cheshire East Council, and Cheshire Fire Service.
-These meetings will focus on “task and finish” solutions to issues within the Eastern area that need a “joined up” approach.
+The ASB Team attend regular meetings of the Multi-Agency Action Group (MAAG), which are represented by several agencies including Police, Cheshire East Council, and Cheshire Fire Service.
+These meetings will focus on “task and finish” solutions across the borough which require a “joined up” approach.

-A number of our local issues are taken to the meeting in order to identify lead agencies when finding both short term and long term solutions to some of the anti-social behaviour issues that are highlighted in our area.
-Individuals who have been highlighted as particularly vulnerable and in need of an enhanced approach will be discussed.
+A number of place based asb and environmental issues are taken to the meeting in order to identify lead agencies when finding both short term and long term solutions to some of the issues that are highlighted within Cheshire East communities

 Anti-social behaviour log books